Coleophora ulmivorella

 Coleophora ulmivorella is a moth of the family Coleophoridae.
 It is found in Japan.

 The wingspan is about 9 mm.

 The larvae feed on Ulmus davidiana var. japonica, Ulmus davidiana, Ulmus laciniata and Kalopanax ricinifolius.
-They create a leaf-case which is slightly bent at the base.
 It is dark greyish-brown and 4.5-5.5 mm in length.
 The larvae mine into the leaf of their host plant until mid-June.